yungyuc/nsdhw_21au/proposal/README.rst

 Presentation
 ============

-Presenters may sign up for the time slot starting from 6th December, 2021 by opening a PR.
+Presenters may sign up for the time slot by opening a PR, starting from 6th December, 2021.
 The PR should start with ``[presentation]``.

 Each presentation can use at most 18 minutes.
 Presenters may decide how to use their time.
 A possible arrangement is to uses 15 minutes in the presentation